platformsh/platformsh-docs/integration/webhooks.rst

 Github
 ------

-The Github integration allows you to manage your Platform.sh environments directly from your Github repository.
+The `Github <https://github.com>`_ integration allows you to manage your Platform.sh environments directly from your Github repository.

-Features:
+Supported:

 * Create a new environment when creating a Git branch or opening a pull request.
 * Rebuild an environment when pushing code to a Git branch or a pull request.